Payet feels ready for Europa League final

 Payet had acknowledged he would need to be careful in his recovery, insisting there were no guarantees he would be fully fit for the showdown with Atletico Madrid in Lyon.

-However, the former West Ham United man said he feels in good shape for the match little more than 24 hours out from kick-off.
+However, speaking on Tuesday, the former West Ham man said he feels in good shape for the match.

-Payet admits Marseille is likely to be the underdog against a team which has been in two of the past four UEFA Champions League finals.
+Payet admits Marseille are likely to be the underdogs against a team who have been in two of the last four Champions League finals.

-However, the France international says his side will go into the game with a clear plan to unsettle Diego Simeone's men.
+However, the France international says they will go into the game with a clear plan to unsettle Diego Simeone's men.

 "They have the experience but we've studied our opponents and we'll know how to take them on," he said.